willhuff0/music_server/music_shared/docs/documentation.md

 Made in Unity.

 Summary of the concept: Tap to progress, accumulate different types of points with each click and unlock upgrades to reach higher levels.
 Clicking the GPU in the middle of the screen generates hashes.
 Once enough hashes are obtained, a block will be awarded, hashes reset, and the number of hashes required to get the next block increases.
 To overcome this, the player can prestige to a new cryptocurrency, after which the block difficulty resets and new upgrades are unlocked.
-Upgrades either generate hashes automatically, or increase the effectiveness of tapping.
+Upgrades either generate hashes automatically or increase the effectiveness of tapping.

 The app is available for iOS on TestFlight: https://testflight.apple.com/join/lw6eOvD1, and for Android through Google Play internal testing: https://play.google.com/apps/internaltest/4701185352615742940